MusicLang/maidi/README.md

 Contributing
 ============

-We welcome contributions to the project as long as it fits the main philosophy of the project :
+We welcome contributions to the project as long as it fits its main philosophy :

-- Manipulate midi files
+- Manipulate midi files in some ways
-- Integrate with (symbolic) music AI models (inference only)
+- Integrate with music AI models (inference & symbolic only)
-- Provide a simple and efficient API

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for more details.